 Improving Science Education

 We support innovative learning opportunities in the sciences for children who attend schools in our local communities.
-Recent grants have introduced middle students to topics such as genetics, robotics, engineering, alternative energy, and environmental science.
-Our employees also serve on science advisory boards at career academies and two- and four-year colleges and help organize science and technology fairs at local schools.
+Recent grants have introduced middle school students to topics such as genetics, robotics, engineering, alternative energy, and environmental science.
+Our employees also serve on science advisory boards at career academies and two- and four-year colleges and help organize science and technology fairs at local schools

 Here are examples of how we are improving science, technology, engineering and mathematics (STEM) education in the communities where our employees work and live: